charmplusplus/charm/doc/projections/manual.rst

    currently does not do anything.
 This will also be addressed in a later release of Projections.

 The tool has 2 buttons.
-“Open File” reloads the dialog box (described above) and allows the user to select a new processor’s data to be loaded.
-“Close Window” closes the current window.
+"Open File" reloads the dialog box (described above) and allows the user to select a new processor’s data to be loaded.
+"Close Window" closes the current window.

 Histograms
 ~~~~~~~~~~

 This module (see figure :numref:`histogram`) allows you to examine the
 performance property distribution of all your entry points (EP).
 It
-gives a histogram of different number of EP’s that have the following
+gives a histogram of different number of EPs that have the following
 properties falling in different property bins:

 The dialog box for this view asks the following information from the